Annie's

 History of Ice Skating: The earliest evidence of

-ice skating was found among Roman ruins in London and dates back
+ice skating was found among Roman ruins in London and dates

-blades made of polished animal bones.
-About A.D.
-1100, people in
+and blades made of polished animal bones.
+About

-Scandinavia wore skates made of deer or elk bones, which were
+A.D.
+1100, people in Scandinavia wore skates made of deer or elk

-strapped to their boots with leather.
-These early skates were
+bones, which were strapped to their boots with

-during the 1100's in Britain.
+1100's in Britain.

 Iron blades were first used in the Netherlands about 1250.
 Steel

-blades on wooden soles apparently were first used about 1400.
+blades on wooden soles apparently were first

-easier.
+made skating easier.

 In 1850, E. W. Bushnell of Philadelphia produced the first

 all-steel skates.
-These skates were light and strong, and kept
+These skates were light and strong,

-greatly increased the popularity of skating.
-Skating clubs opened
+skates greatly increased the popularity of skating.

-dance movements with ice skating.
+ice skating.
 He is credited with introducing

 modern figure skating into Europe.